streamlit/docs/content/deploy/community-cloud/get-started/explore-your-workspace.md

 ### Invite other developers to your workspace

-Inviting other developers is simple, just invite them to your GitHub repository so that you can code on apps together, and then have them log in to <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a>.
-Read more about connecting to a GitHub organization in [Organization access](/deploy/streamlit-community-cloud/get-started/connect-your-github-account#organization-access).
+Inviting other developers is simple, just give them write access to your GitHub repository so that you can code together.
+When they log in to <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a>, they'll have access to your workspace.

-Streamlit Community Cloud inherits developer permissions from GitHub so when others sign in, they will automatically see the workspaces they share with you.
+Streamlit Community Cloud inherits developer permissions from GitHub.
+When others sign in to Community Cloud, they will automatically see the workspaces they share with you.
 From there you can all deploy, manage, and share apps together.

 <Note>

-Once a user is added to a repository on GitHub, it will take at most 15 minutes before they can deploy the app on Cloud.
-If a user is removed from a repository on GitHub, it will take at most 15 minutes before their permissions to manage the app from that repository are revoked.
+Once a user is added to a repository on GitHub, it will take at most 15 minutes before they can deploy or manage the app on Community Cloud.
+If a user is removed from a repository on GitHub, it will take at most 15 minutes before their permission to manage the app from that repository is revoked.

 </Note>

-And remember, whenever anyone on the team updates the code on GitHub, the app will also automatically update for you!
+And remember, whenever anyone on the team updates the code on GitHub, the app will automatically update for you!

 ## My apps